The Smiths News round-up includes information about the latest newspaper promotions and supplements, plus details about upcoming magazine launches.

 Magazine Ranking Information

-The file below details each of the magazine titles available ranked in revenue order, both nationally and by wholesale house.
+The file below details each of the magazine titles available ranked in revenue order by wholesale house.
 Check out the Newspro Toolkit for why stocking the best-selling titles is so important.

 Important Smiths News Documents